-The idea for Farm Fountain, our original experiment in local, sustainable agriculture and recycling, began even earlier, as collaborative work created at Pilchuck Glass School in 2005.
+The idea for Farm Fountain, our original experiment in local, sustainable agriculture and recycling, began even earlier, as collaborative work was created at Pilchuck Glass School in 2005.
 Almost immediately, we realized that a glass, hydroponic garden, while formally beautiful, was not so practical.
 It was quite fragile, the clear glass promoted algae growth, and the plants needed to have nutrients added into their water stream.

-When we received the invitation from Cultivamos Cultura from Directors Marta de Menezes and Luis Graca, we were ecstatic to finally get the chance to see if we could create a completely solar powered version of our Farm Fountain.
+When we received the invitation from Cultivamos Cultura from Directors Marta de Menezes and Luis Graca, we were ecstatic to finally get the chance to see if we could create a completely solar-powered version of our Farm Fountain.

 In Columbus Ohio where we live, putting this project outside, where the sunlight could sustainably provide this energy, would only work in the summer since our winter climate would kill the plants and fish.
 We needed a better climate and the Alentejo region of Portugal has it.

-In conclusion we feel that we were able to create a work of functional edible art and a place to imagine the future of sustainable agricultural practices.
+In conclusion, we feel that we were able to create a work of functional edible art and a place to imagine the future of sustainable agricultural practices.
 We were able to confirm that indeed the sun, which powers all, was also able to integrate well with technological systems in the creation of this garden.
-Knowledge that the hotel cooks are now using our natural herbs as garnishes and ingredients in the sandwiches they were creating for hotel guests made this experience rewarding beyond words.
+The knowledge that the hotel cooks are now using our natural herbs as garnishes and ingredients in the sandwiches they were creating for hotel guests made this experience rewarding beyond words.

 Still, as with much of our work, the piece created ideas for future modifications we would like to make.
 What we learned from our Solar Farm Fountain has certainly influenced the ecosystem artworks we are each currently developing.

 With the lingering question about where to get sustainable fish food, Amy Youngs began working with worms as possible protein sources and later employed them as the fertilizing agents directly.
-This new process, called vermiponics, is still very much in development but has promise as a way to use food waste as the main system input, rather than fish food.
+This new process, called vermi-ponics, is still very much in development but has promise as a way to use food waste as the main system input, rather than fish food.